 - New electrical wiring and and HVAC(Radiators or Air Ducts) installed

-A "Luxury Quality" home addition makes use of better materials.
-A "Basic Quality" addition has materials quality, suitable for a Rental property, with carpet floors, basic ceramic tile and an acrylic shower in the bathroom.
+"Basic" will have materials suitable for a rental property.
+This includes: carpet floors, basic ceramic tile and an acrylic shower in the bathroom.

 Ins some cases, unexpected HVAC issues, such as difficulty in connecting existing system ducts / pipes to the attic, can also increase total cost.
-Published/updated on: April 30, 2014
+Keep in mind that an attic addition will increase your usable living space by an average of 200-250 sq. ft.
+This project's resale value is around 84.3%, making it a smart investment.